 Also during the past decade, there has been the renovation of older hotel properties and also the construction of new ones.
-The growth in lodging has occurred throughout the broad Denver metro area, including the south suburbs of the city and hotels throughout the downtown area, including LoDo.` Combined with vacation rental sites like AirBNB and VRBO, visitors will have an easier time finding affordable and great places to stay.
+The growth in lodging has occurred throughout the broad Denver metro area, including the southern suburbs of the city, and hotels throughout the downtown area, including LoDo.
+Combined with vacation rental sites like Airbnb and VRBO, visitors will have an easier time finding affordable and great places to stay.

 Here are just a dozen of the most luxurious Denver hotels and lodging:

 - Courtyard Cherry Creek – luxury 3-star

 - Courtyard Downtown – luxury 3-star

 - Crawford Hotel – luxury 5-star

 - Hotel Teatro – luxury 4-star